craftcms/cms/docs/templating/entrytypemodel.md

 # EntryTypeModel

-{intro} Whenever you’re dealing with an entry type in your template, you’re actually working with an EntryTypeModel object.
+Whenever you’re dealing with an entry type in your template, you’re actually working with an EntryTypeModel object.

 ## Simple Output